SandyRodger/LS170-171/L1_the_internet.md

   - MAC addresses are physical, rather than logical.
 Each address is burned into a device.
   - MAC addresses are flat rather than hierarchical.
 The entire address is needed and can't be broken down into sections.
 - So keeping track of where each device is would be impossible and the lists necessary to know where to send data would be impossibly long.
-- If we weant to overcome these problems we need a different set of rules.
+- If we want to overcome these problems we need a different set of rules.
 Which is the Internet Protocol.

 ## [The internet/network layer](https://launchschool.com/lessons/4af196b9/assignments/b222ecfb)